 - use video equipment to undertake assessments.

-Attendance at the introductory day on 15 September 2012 at the University of Manchester is highly recommended for all successful applicants.
-This is an opportunity to meet the module leaders and the other students learning on the programme.
+Attendance at the introductory webinar on 13 September 2014 is highly recommended for all successful applicants.
+This is an opportunity to meet the module leaders and the other students learning on the programme